stratumn/generators/agent-basic-js/files/README.md

 ## Project structure

+The agent's files are in the `./agent` directory.

 ### Workflow actions

-The actions are defined in `./lib/actions.js`.
+The actions are defined in `./agent/lib/actions.js`.
 You can arrange your actions in different files then `require()` them if you want.

 ### Tests

-The tests are defined in `./test/actions`.
+The tests are defined in `./agent/test/actions`.
 You can also arrange them in different files if you prefer.
 The `stratumn-mock-agent` module is preinstalled for easy testing of actions.

 During tests, the same store and fossilizer types used in development are